-- Full name - D.O.B - Address - Family composition details (including names of parent(s) and siblings) - Any key professionals working with the school - Factual information about the concerns you have
+- Full name - D.O.B - Address - Family composition details (including names of parent(s) and siblings) - Any key professionals working with the school - Factual information about the concerns you have including access to any chronologies the school has on the child.

 Ensure that you record in writing who you speak with, what information you share and what advice they give to you.
-This must then be filed for that child in their secure, Safeguarding file.
+This must then be entered on to CPOMS and filed for that child in their secure, Safeguarding file.